cornmetto/yurt/README.md

 Please create an issue if something does not work for you.
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ## Acknowledgement
-Yurt is based on ideas, evaluation and prototyping presented by [Collins Metto](http://arks.princeton.edu/ark:/88435/dsp01v692t925s) and motivated by [docker](https://www.docker.com/), [vagrant](https://www.vagrantup.com/), [lxdock](https://github.com/lxdock/lxdock) and, of course, [LXD](https://linuxcontainers.org/lxd/introduction/).
+Yurt is based on ideas, evaluation and prototyping presented by [Collins Metto](http://arks.princeton.edu/ark:/88435/dsp01v692t925s) and is inspired by [docker](https://www.docker.com/), [vagrant](https://www.vagrantup.com/), [lxdock](https://github.com/lxdock/lxdock) and, of course, [LXD](https://linuxcontainers.org/lxd/introduction/).

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)